Skip to contents

 There are other R packages for cluster-based permutation analysis, such as clusterperm, eyetrackingR, permuco, and permutes.

-Compared to existing implementations, jlmerclusterperm is the only package optimized for CPAs based on mixed-effects regression models, suitable for typical experimental research data with multiple, crossed grouping structures (e.g., subjects and items).
-It is also the only package with an interface to the individual algorithmic steps of a CPA.
-Lastly, thanks to the Julia back-end, bootstrapping is fast even for mixed models.
+Compared to existing implementations, jlmerclusterperm is designed to be maximally faithful to (ex: no approximations) and optimized for (ex: multi-threading) CPAs based on mixed-effects regression models, suitable for typical experimental research data with multiple, crossed grouping structures (e.g., subjects and items).
+It is also the only package with a modular interface to all the individual algorithmic steps of a CPA.

 Further readings